Article first published May 2016, updated May 2019

 Using these alternatives is very easy and has none of the drawbacks of embedding video in email.

 Whether you choose to get more technical and use HTML5 video in your email or choose to use one of the alternatives outlined in this post, using video in email can be an engaging way to bring compelling content to your subscribers.
-See our video in email guide to learn more.
+Be sure to check out our video in email guide to learn more.